Santiago de la Riva

-Santiago de la Riva Ruiz (17 November 1883 – 14 December 1955) was a Spanish sports leader who served as the president of RCD Espanyol on three separate occasions (1912–13, 1924–25 and 1930–31) for a total of 3 years at the helm of the club.
-His brothers Victorià and Genaro were also presidents of RCD Espanyol on three separate occasions, a society that the three la Riva brothers presided for many years, paying for and maintaining the economy of the club mostly from their own pocket.
+Santiago de la Riva Ruiz (17 November 1883 – 14 December 1955) was a Spanish sports leader who served as the president of RCD Espanyol on three occasions (1912–13, 1924–25 and 1930–31) for a total of 3 years at the helm of the club.
+His brothers Victorià and Genaro were also presidents of RCD Espanyol on three occasions, a society that the three la Riva brothers presided for many years, paying for and maintaining the economy of the club mostly from their own pocket.

 Early life

-Santiago de la Riva was born on 17 November 1883 in Barcelona as the son of Victorià de la Riva, a natural from Ortigosa de Cameros, and Jacinta Ruiz Alonso, he was born to one of the richest families in Catalonia.
+Santiago de la Riva was born on 17 November 1883 in Barcelona as the son of Victorià de la Riva, a native of Ortigosa de Cameros, and Jacinta Ruiz Alonso, he was born to one of the richest families in Catalonia.